okkibro/Spotify-RFID-Record-Player/README.md

 - Enable better shuffling for artists (now always plays first track first and the other random tracks).
 - Increase standard limit of playlist from 100 to infinity [link](https://stackoverflow.com/questions/39086287/spotipy-how-to-read-more-than-100-tracks-from-a-playlist?rq=1).
-- See if small delay/overlay when adding track to queue can be fixed

 ## Known issues